Look, I get it.

 For those of you who are familiar with chart patterns, it looks something like a bull flag pattern.

-To help you better time your entries, you want to overlay the 20-period moving average on your chart.
+To help you better time your entries to buy high sell higher, you want to overlay the 20-period moving average on your chart.
 Because when the price breaks out, it’s usually quite far away from the 20 MA.

 So let the 20 MA catch up with the price.